felipemalli/fit-home/README.md

-## Clean Schedule Project
+## Fit Home Project

-Project for plan your own schedule, with a clean view of the calendar.
+Project for plan your own physical exercise schedule at home and help you to perform the exercises at the correct time.

 <br>

 ### Technologies

-Developed with Clean Arquitecture, DDD, SOLID and following the Test Driven Development (TDD).
+Developing with Clean Arquitecture, DDD, SOLID and following the Test Driven Development (TDD).

-Dependencies: Express, MongoDB, BCrypt, Validator
+Dependencies: Express, MongoDB, GraphQL, Jest, BCrypt, Validator